lishangai/lishangai.github.io/index.md

 - **March 2025**: Excited to submit my paper *"Long Short-Term Memory Attention for Parkinson’s Activity Recognition"* to the ABC 2025: 7th International Conference on Activity and Behavior Computing.
 - **May 2025**: I will begin my Mitacs Globalink Research Internship in Canada, focusing on computational analysis of BRM gene expression in cancer research.
 - **Summer 2024**: Completed an enriching exchange program at The University of Texas at Austin, excelling in Python Programming and Data Analytics.
-- **August 2024**: Led a Brain Tumor Dataset Analysis project using machine learning to identify potential biomarkers for early diagnosis.
-- **May 2024**: Awarded the Annual Best Thesis Award (Top 1/300) at the Undergraduate Academic Conference.
 - **2023–2024**: Directed a research project on the CXCR2-mediated response of pancreatic cancer cells to IRE treatment, earning recognition for innovation and teamwork.

 ---